2017–18 BYU Cougars women's basketball team

-The 2017–18 BYU Cougars women's basketball team will represent Brigham Young University during the 2017–18 NCAA Division I women's basketball season.
-It will be head coach Jeff Judkins's seventeenth season at BYU.
-The Cougars, members of the West Coast Conference, play their home games at the Marriott Center.
+The 2017–18 BYU Cougars women's basketball team represented Brigham Young University during the 2017–18 NCAA Division I women's basketball season.
+It was head coach Jeff Judkins's seventeenth season at BYU.
+The Cougars, members of the West Coast Conference, played their home games at the Marriott Center.
 They finished the season 16–14, 11–7 in WCC play to finish in a tie for third place.
 They lost in the quarterfinals of the WCC women's tournament to San Diego.
 They missed the postseason tournament for the first time since 2009.